MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/update-akshci-concepts.md

 ## Update the OS version and the Kubernetes version

->[!Important]
+> [!Important]
->Updating a workload cluster to a newer version of the operating system and Kubernetes version is allowed.
+> Updating a workload cluster to a newer version of the operating system and Kubernetes version is allowed.

-The below example assumes there is a new Kubernetes version available and the version number is v1.18.12.
+The example below assumes there is a new Kubernetes version available and the version number is v1.18.12.

 ### Example for updating a workload cluster